 He reminded me of my dearly loved and long-departed American Eskimo dog.
 He was poofy, insanely loyal, hated being alone, loved to cuddle, barked at all strangers, and had constant erections when he was happy.

 Some readers have assumed that Ehd is a Neanderthal, with a sloping forehead, and a mouth full of huge teeth.
 But in her introduction to her book, Shay Savage states he is part of the early “Homo-Sapien” species, it’s just that he lacks the ability to speak.
 Artistic license and all that.

 So rather than looking like this:

 Shay Savage’s Transcendence was a rare experience for me as it was told from a rare (for me) male 1st-person-POV, which worked to add a sense of confusion.
 A young girl is propelled back in time and we have to put the pieces together to figure out what’s going on.

 As much as I loved this book, I hope there is no sequel or one of those alternate POV sequels.
 The story finishes rather definitively.
 There are some hanging questions, but for me, the ending was an ending.
 It was both a sad and happy ending and one of the best endings I’ve read in a long time.

 What can I say?
 Sometimes a story appeals beyond all rationalization and reason.
 I loved this one.

 Spoiler Alert: Do NOT Read This Unless You Really, Truly Want To

-After many years, children and grandchildren together, Beh dies of old-age and illness while Ehd holds her in his arms, lets the fire in the cave burn out and dies heartbroken.
+After many years together, producing many children and grandchildren, Beh dies of old age and illness while Ehd holds her in his arms, lets the fire in the cave burn out, and dies heartbroken.
 Just like a loyal doggie would.